renesas-rz/rzv_ai_sdk/README.md

 The users are mandate to follow the [startup guide]() provided by the Renesas, before building the sample application.
 After completion of the startup guide, users are expected to have
-- Bootup RZV2L Evaluation board kit
+- Completed the bootup procedure of RZ/V2L Evaluation board kit
-- tvm_drp_ai docker container running on the host machine.
+- `rzv2l_ai_sdk_image` docker container running on the host machine.
+This docker container will contain RZ/V2L sdk and tvm enviroment.
     >Note: The docker container is required for building the sample applications.
 Users can skip this, if they want to use the pre-built binaries.
 - Necessary Hardware equipments